BriceNocenti/tabxplor/README.md

 <!-- badges: end -->

 If R makes complex things simple, it can sometimes make simple things difficult.
-This is why tablr try to make it easy to deal with multiple
+This is why tablr tries to make it easy to deal with multiple
 crosstabs: to create, manipulate, color and export tabs and lists of tabs to Excel.
 All functions are tidyverse-propelled, render tibbles, and are pipe-friendly.
 In development.